jabirali/tmux-tilish/README.md

 bindings are "smart": depending on `base-index`, they either act on workspace 0 or 10.

 The keybindings that move panes between workspaces assume a US keyboard layout.
-As far as I know, `tmux` has no way of knowing what your keyboard layout looks like, especially if you work over `ssh`.
-However, you can configure `tilish` for international keyboards, by feeding `tilish` a string that you produce by pressing <kbd>Shift</kbd> + <kbd>1</kbd>-<kbd>0</kbd> on your keyboard.
+However, you can configure `tilish` for international keyboards by providing a string that you produce by pressing <kbd>Shift</kbd> + <kbd>1</kbd>-<kbd>0</kbd>.
 For instance, for a UK keyboard, you would configure it as follows:

 	set -g @tilish-shiftnum '!"£$%^&*()'

-Note however that your terminal must support sending keycodes like `M-£` for the above to work.
-For instance, a UK keyboard layout works fine on `urxvt`, but does not work by default on `kitty` or `alacritty`.
-Some terminals may therefore need additional configuration.
+Your terminal must support sending keycodes like `M-£` for the above to work.
+For instance, a UK keyboard layout works fine on `urxvt`, but does not work by default on `kitty` or `alacritty`, which may require additional configuration.

 ## Easy mode